rolling-scopes-school/tasks/epam/async-race.md

 ## 🌐 Single Page Application (25 points)

-- [ ] **SPA Implementation (25 points):** The application must be a Single Page Application (SPA), ensuring seamless user experience without page reloads during navigation.
+- [ ] **SPA Implementation (25 points):** The application must be a Single Page Application (SPA) using either React v18+ or Angular v17+.
+All content must be generated using TypeScript with `strict` and `noImplicitAny` settings enabled in `tsconfig.json`, ensuring seamless user experience without page reloads during navigation.

 ## 📦 Bundling and Tooling (20 points)

 - [ ] **Use of Webpack or Similar (20 points):** Implement Webpack or another bundling tool to compile the project into a minimal set of files, ideally one HTML file, one JS file, and one CSS file.
+Ensure that the configuration enforces TypeScript strict type checking.

 ## ✅ Code Quality and Standards (15 points)

-- [ ] **Eslint with Airbnb Style Guide (15 points):** Adhere to the Airbnb ESLint configuration to maintain code quality.
+- [ ] **Eslint with Airbnb Style Guide (15 points):** Code must adhere to the Airbnb ESLint configuration to maintain code quality, as outlined in the [Airbnb style guide](https://www.npmjs.com/package/eslint-config-airbnb).
 Specific rules may be adjusted only with mentor approval, and there should be no ESLint errors or warnings.

 ## 📏 Code Organization and Efficiency (15 points)

 - [ ] **Function Modularization (10 points):** Code should be organized into small, clearly named functions with specific purposes.
-Each function should not exceed 40 lines.
+Each function should not exceed 40 lines, reflecting strong typing and avoiding the use of magic numbers or strings.
-- [ ] **Code Duplication and Magic Numbers (5 points):** Minimize code duplication and avoid the use of magic numbers or strings throughout the codebase.
+- [ ] **Code Duplication and Magic Numbers (5 points):** Minimize code duplication and maintain readability by avoiding the use of magic numbers or strings throughout the codebase.

 ## 🎨 Prettier and ESLint Configuration (10 points)

-- [ ] **(5 points)** Prettier is correctly set up with two scripts in `package.json`: `format` for auto-formatting and `ci:format` for checking issues.
+- [ ] **Prettier Setup (5 points):** Prettier is correctly set up with two scripts in `package.json`: `format` for auto-formatting and `ci:format` for checking issues.
-- [ ] **(5 points)** ESLint is configured with the [Airbnb style guide](https://github.com/airbnb/javascript).
+- [ ] **ESLint Configuration (5 points):** ESLint is configured with the [Airbnb style guide](https://www.npmjs.com/package/eslint-config-airbnb).
 A `lint` script in `package.json` runs ESLint checks.
+Configuration files should reflect strict TypeScript settings as per `tsconfig.json`.

 ## 🌟 Overall Code Quality (35 points)